jsatchell/snmp_rust_agent/Issues.md

   * Default Values - mostly done
   * Augment tables - FIXME - wrong implementation, needs Rust support to do right, do after MVP
   * Row management via row status column
-    * Delete
+    * Delete - Done
-    * Active / "not in service" switching
+    * Active / "not in service" switching - Done
-    * Create and Wait
+    * Create and Wait - Done
-    * Create and Go
+    * Create and Go - After MVP
   * Extra errors - done except for permissions / read-only
 * Change from trait enum to trait objects.
 Done.
 * Rough outline of MiB compiler / code generator - Started
 * Using logging rather than println! - Done
-* Simplistic permissions model
+* Simplistic permissions model - Done, maybe too simple!
 * Get-bulk - Done, but error handling is hope and wishful thinking
 * Remote user support as example of table model
 * Refactor into library plus example(s) - Done
-* Refactor compiler using classes
+* Refactor compiler using classes - Won't do, rust / nom compiler is now main line.
+* At least two MIB fairly complete implementations that are not just stubs:
+  * SNMPv2
+  * SNMP-USER-BASED-SM

 ## After MVP

 * no panics in run time loop
-* more hash / cipher choices (at least SHA-256, AES-256) - RFC 7630
+* more hash / cipher choices (at least SHA-256, maybe AES-256, but no standard) - RFC 7630
 * View model and user mapping to views
 * Multiple contexts - separate Oid maps?
 * Traps / Informs
 * Augments support in compiler and Rust code

-## Blue Sky

-* Proper MIB compiler, using nom!
+*